Purpose

 Procedural Fairness

-During all stages of the complaints procedure Brighten Institute Australia (BIA) will take all steps to ensure that:
+During all stages of the complaints process, BIA will take all steps to ensure:

-- all parties involved will have the opportunity to have their opinion heard and respected no cost to the student for accessing internal complaints processes
+• All parties involved are provided the opportunity to have their opinion heard and their right of reply respected

-- transparent information regarding external organisations is made available
+• Information regarding external support organisations / resources is made available

 The following staff are responsible for handling student complaints: